plingplingshiny/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
   </box>

-* The `INTENTION` parameter in the `add` and `find` commands refers to the client's intention regarding property transactions, either selling or renting.
+* The `INTENTION` parameter in the `add` and `find` commands refers to the client's intention regarding property transactions: selling or renting.
 This helps in categorizing clients based on their property-related goals.
-  * **Accepted values:** `sell` or `rent` (lowercase only); other values, abbreviations, or synonyms are not accepted.
+  * **Accepted values:** `sell` or `rent` (case-insensitive).
+Inputs are accepted in any case and will be normalized to lowercase internally (e.g., `Sell`, `SELL`, and `sell` are all valid and stored as `sell`).
+Other values, abbreviations, or synonyms are not accepted.

 ### Viewing help : `help`